DataDog/hiring-engineers/answers.md

 ## Collecting Metrics
 ---------------------

-Read through the documentation for learning at tags. <https://docs.datadoghq.com/getting_started/tagging/>
+Read through the documentation for learning about tags. <https://docs.datadoghq.com/getting_started/tagging/>

 Lets start by adding tags to our config file by going into our console and typing the command:
 ```